Laver Cup: Format

+Trophy

+The Laver Cup trophy was designed and made by London-based Goldsmiths and Silversmiths, Thomas Lyte, in collaboration with London design agency, Dreamwerk.
+The trophy contains a number of distinctive features that directly reflect Rod Laver's career.
+The trophy is shaped to reflect Laver’s famous ‘Rocket’ moniker, while the 200 notches around the rim of the trophy individually signify the number of career titles won by the Australian.

+The trophy features four rings at its base, each of which represents Laver’s Grand Slam sweeps in 1962 and 1969.
+Molten metal from part of Laver’s New England Merchant Bank Trophy from the US Pro Tennis Championships was also incorporated into the body of the trophy.
+It took over 400 hours to complete and stands at a height of 66cm and weighs 14kg.

+Thomas Lyte produced a series of mini-trophies for the winners of the competition.
+Mirroring the Laver Cup itself, the half-height miniatures were first awarded to the winners of the 2017 tournament.

 Tournament schedule

 History

 The tournament is named after Australian Rod Laver, a tennis player widely regarded as one of the greatest in the history of the sport (He won all four major titles in the same calendar year, winning the Grand Slam twice in singles, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.)
-Roger Federer's management company, TEAM8, Brazilian businessman and former Davis Cup player Jorge Paulo Lemann, and Tennis Australia partnered to create the Laver Cup.
+Roger Federer's management company, TEAM8, Brazilian businessman Jorge Paulo Lemann, and Tennis Australia partnered to create the Laver Cup.
 Roger Federer was inspired to create a tennis team tournament based on the biennial Ryder Cup golf tournament, which features the best golfers from the United States playing against the best golfers from Europe.
 However, Laver Cup differs as it is purely an invitational event based on past historical performances; selection of (and the playing agreement with) the tournament participants are not automatically based from the highest ranked players of the recent ATP Tour world rankings.

 Former rivals Björn Borg of Sweden (Team Europe) and John McEnroe of the United States (Team World) were announced to serve as captains for at least the first three editions.
-After the 2019 edition, they announced that they will reprise their roles as team captains for a fourth straight edition.
+After the 2019 edition, they announced that they would reprise their roles as team captains for a fourth straight edition.

 2017: Inaugural edition

 The first edition was held in Prague from 22 to 24 September 2017, at the O2 Arena.
 Team Europe defeated Team World 15–9.
+Despite the 6 point score difference, this was a very tight battle from day 1.
+In the last match, Roger Federer defeated Nick Kyrgios 4–6, 7–6(8–6), [11–9] after coming back from 8–5 down in the final tiebreak, as well as saving a match point at 9–8.